top of page

 Our Barefoot Running Essentials

-Four barefoot running essentials to have close by: Injinji toe socks, a jump rope, a fascia ball, and a blister kit.
-These simple tools will keep your feet strong, flexible, and protected so you can keep logging happy, natural miles.
+Injinji toe socks, a jump rope, a fascia ball, and a blister kit.
+These simple tools will keep your feet strong, flexible, and protected.
+With them, you can log happy, natural miles without worry.

 1. Injinji Toe Socks 🧦